 TYPES OF LOANS

 The Federal Direct loan is for undergraduate students and includes subsidized and unsubsidized loan types.
-Your eligibility will be determined when you complete your FAFSA at fafsa.gov and include KCAI’s school code 002473.
+Your eligibility will be determined when you complete your FAFSA at studentaid.gov and include KCAI’s school code 002473. (link is correct)

-The Federal Direct PLUS (parent loan for undergraduate students) is a credit-based loan for parents and you apply at studentloans.gov.
+The Federal Direct PLUS (parent loan for undergraduate students) is a credit-based loan for parents and you apply at studentaid.gov.

 All federal loans processed by KCAI are reported to NSLDS (National Student Loan Data System) and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.